rockzehh/celmod/readme.md

-cm_exportcolorlist|Exports the color list into a text or html file in 'data/celmod/exports'.|Server cm_exportcommandlist|Exports the command list into a text or html file in 'data/celmod/exports'.|Server cm_exportproplist|Exports the prop list into a text or html file in 'data/celmod/exports'.|Server cm_reloadserverconvers|Reloads the custom convar settings for the server.|Server
+cm_exportcolorlist|Exports the color list into a text or html file in 'data/celmod/exports'.|Server cm_exportcommandlist|Exports the command list into a text or html file in 'data/celmod/exports'.|Server cm_exportproplist|Exports the prop list into a text or html file in 'data/celmod/exports'.|Server

 For the most current command list, [click here](https://raw.githubusercontent.com/rockzehh/celmod/main/addons/sourcemod/data/celmod/exports/commandlist_export.html).